MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 **Added**

-* Add the property ``-Dej.fp.hil=true`` in the application launcher to force to run the FrontPanel with the Graphics Engine as a standard HIL mock (requires MicroEJ Architecture 7.17.0 or higher).
+* Add the property ``-Dej.fp.hil=true`` in the application launcher to force to run the Front Panel with the Graphics Engine as a standard HIL mock (requires MicroEJ Architecture 7.17.0 or higher).
 * Add ``LLUIDisplayImpl.decode()``: the Front Panel project is able to read encoded image like the embedded side.
 * Include automatically the AWT ImageIO services.
 * Add ``MicroUIImage.readPixel()`` to read an image's pixel color.